smartcontractkit/chainlink-automation/docs/OVERVIEW.md

 In the case of log triggers, results flow is unidirectional through a FIFO queue and to the plugin.

-The **Log Event Provider** ([see doc](./LOG_EVENT_PROVIDER.md)) is responsible for fetching logs of active log upkeeps, and act as a data source for the log observer, that will use the log data as an input for each upkeep pipeline.
+The **Log Event Provider** ([see doc](./EVM_LOGS.md#log-event-provider)) is responsible for reading logs of active log upkeeps from DB, and act as a data source for the log observer.
-Behind the scenes (part of `EvmRegistry`), log filters are managed (un/registered) as upkeeps are added and removed from the registry.
+In addition, log filters are managed (un/registered) as upkeeps are added and/or removed from the registry.

 <br/>